UM-Bridge/benchmarks/docs/source/math_description.rst

 Applying Hessian to a vector
 ============================

-This is a combination of the previous two sections: the action is still a matrix-vector product, but the matrix is the Hessian of an objective function.
+The apply Hessian action is a combination of the previous two sections: the action is still a matrix-vector product, but the matrix is the Hessian of an objective function.
 The Hessian, :math:`H`, is given by

 .. math::